-A pre-existing condition is a health condition relating to your pet that you knew about (or should reasonably have known about) before your policy start date, or during the relevant stand down period.
+A pre-existing condition is a health condition, behaviour, sign, symptom, or event relating to or resulting from an accidental injury that your pet had and that you knew about (or should reasonably have known about) before your policy start date, or during the relevant stand down period.

-Read more about stand down periods on page 16.
+Read more about stand down periods on page 14.